$12,500.00Visit product page →

 The Bypass was designed and produced throughout the 1930's 40's, and 50's and owes its inspiration to the simple zen-like sensibilities of an early Laykin et Cie design apprentice whose interpretations of the periods Art Deco and Art Modern themes were pure and unadulterated.

 This ring is produced with a variety of center stones and even on it's own in Yellow, Rose and White Gold.
 Please inquire at email@example.com and reference style number 2017A13.

-$15,500.00Visit product page →The Double Row Diamond Bangle Bracelet (Shown as a pair) contains 2.85 CTS of fine white full cut Diamonds in each.Produced in 14KT Yellow gold with Rhodium plated hand worked honeycomb pave setting.
-Each bangle has a unique side activated plunger clasp with a pin-cushion design depressor and a locking safety mechanism.These classic bangles for day or night wear feature flat sides for easy stacking, bombe external features across the entire circumference and are of heavy gauge with an oval shape so that it holds its position on the wrist.Available in 3 sizes.
-Size Two has a 7 inch circumference and is featured in photo.Designed in 1959 by Laykin et Cie for Doris Day in the film "Pillow Talk".
-Hand made in Los Angeles at the Laykin et Cie workshop for over 60 years.Also available in Single and Triple row varieties.
+$16,500.00Visit product page →The Double Row Diamond Bangle Bracelet (Shown as a pair) contains 2.85 to 3.00 CTS of fine white full cut diamonds in each.Produced in 14KT Yellow gold with a Rhodium plated hand worked honeycomb pave setting.
+Each bangle has a unique side activated plunger clasp with a pin-cushion design depressor and a locking safety mechanism.These classic bangles for day or night wear feature flat sides for easy stacking, bombe external features across the entire circumference and are of heavy gauge solid gold with an oval shape so that it holds its position on the wrist.Available in 3 sizes.
+(1,2 and 3) Size Two has a 7 inch circumference and is featured in photo.Designed in 1959 by Laykin et Cie for Doris Day in the film "Pillow Talk".
+Hand made in Los Angeles at the Laykin et Cie workshop for over 65 years.Also available in Plain, Single and Triple row varieties or in White Gold.

 Visit product page →